 - BWA representation at monthly Betsuin Board Meetings

 Excerpts taken from the San Jose Buddhist Church Betsuin centennial book, 1902-2002 Our First Hundred Years, copyright 2003, and Wikipedia entry on the Buddhist Womens Association.
-Photograph of Lady Kujo is from Nishi Hongwanji website (http://international.hongwanji.or.jp), and photograph of Tsumura family is courtesy of the late Rev. Junjo Tsumura and family.
+Photograph of Lady Kujo is from Nishi Hongwanji website (http://international.hongwanji.or.jp).
+Photograph of Lady Yoshiko Ohtani on her wedding day is from the estate of Ryuzo and Yoshie Santo.
+Photograph of Tsumura family is courtesy of the late Rev. Junjo Tsumura and family.